Aurelian-C/React-Summary_App/src/markdowns/040__The_concept_of_composition.md

 Try replacing the `<Avatar>` inside `<Card>` with some text to see how the `Card` component can wrap any nested content.
 It doesn’t need to “know” what’s being rendered inside of it.
 You will see this flexible pattern in many places.

-You can think of a component with a `children` prop as having a “hole” that can be “filled in” by its parent components with arbitrary JSX.
+==You can think of a component with a `children` prop as having a “hole” that can be “filled in” by its parent components with arbitrary JSX markup==.
 You will often use the `children` prop for visual wrappers: panels, grids, and so on.

 ![037_props_children](..\img\037_props_children.jpg)